-The mission of the Graduate School of Development Policy and Practice (GSDPP), based at the University of Cape Town (UCT), is to promote and inspire strategic public leadership in Africa.
+The mission of the Nelson Mandela School of Public Governance, based at the University of Cape Town (UCT), is to promote and inspire strategic public leadership in Africa.
 As a multi-disciplinary centre, the School and its offerings are designed to make public service at the highest levels of leadership an aspiration for the most talented of the community’s rising generation.

-The Graduate School of Development Policy and Practice provides professional and academic training and forums for discussion for senior public officials and those engaged in public policy in South Africa, other African countries and beyond.
+The Mandela School provides professional and academic training and forums for discussion for senior public officials and those engaged in public policy in South Africa, other African countries and beyond.

 The School trains top graduates to prepare them for public leadership positions and provides executive training for senior managers and elected office bearers.
 Some of its programmes are also designed for international organisations, non-profit organisations, think-tanks and the private sector.